Action Replay (EP)

-Action Replay is a special six-song EP by British pop musician Howard Jones.
+Action Replay is a special six-song extended play (EP) by the English synth-pop musician Howard Jones.
 It was released only in the United States and Canada to support the single version of Jones' hit "No One Is to Blame".
 Other songs on this release include tracks previously only available in the UK, and a handful of extended remixes.
 The EP was a substantial hit in North America and on import in Europe.

 Action Replay was remastered and released on CD for the first time in 2011.

 Track listing

+All songs are written and composed by Howard Jones.